NN-7/ISKL-V/README.md

   - Deletes all screenshots sent after the fact so nothing is sent twice. ✔
 - Destruction mechanism (Destroyer.py) **NOT COMPLETED**
   - A library that all the scripts can use. ✔
-  - Completely delete all files and partitions TODO
+  - Completely delete all files and partitions ✔
   - Modifies windows registries to make your computer boot only to recovery environment TODO
   - Modifies windows recovery environment to delete and overwrite your drives, making your files unusable.
 Boots to recovery when it is discovered. ✔
   - Display a windows loading screen while wiping files in windows RE to make victim think windows is being loaded. ✔
   - Methods to check a variety of ways the victim may be messing with the virus. ✔